Information for All Applicants

 School Nurse: Must submit proof of current licensure by the State Board of Nursing.

-School Psychologist: Must submit proof of current certification as a nationally certified school psychologist issued by the National School Psychology Certification System of the National Association of School Psychologists, or must complete 6 renewal credits as detailed above;
+School Psychologist: Must submit proof of current certification as a nationally certified school psychologist issued by the National School Psychology Certification System of the National Association of School Psychologists, or must complete the renewal requirements as detailed above;

 School Social Worker: Must submit proof of current licensure by the Nevada Board of Examiners for Social Workers;